kwaldenphd/python-structured-data/README.md

 - Work with the results of an API call in Python
 - Write the results of an API call to a JSON file

+[Click here](PLACEHOLDER LINK) and select the "Save As" option to download this lab as a Jupyter Notebook.

 ## Acknowledgements

 Information and exercises in this lab are adapted from: